-Normally this route ends in Zermatt; however, you can start the hike in a number of places end the hike is several other Swiss villages.
+Normally this route ends in Zermatt; however, you can start the hike in a number of places end the hike in other Swiss villages.

 For a more detailed itinerary that includes elevation gains, loss and distance, or to register please call or email us.